abxvn/source/packages/logger/README.md

 Features:
 -----
++ Collapsible:
   - Designed to work as a log stream
   - Stream writer can be piped and collapsed (replace previous lines with new data)
   - Add watcher to collapse other streams (supports process.stdout and process.stderr too)
   - Handle ANSI escape codes
++ Styled Loggers:
-- Some helper method for styled loggers
+  - Some helper methods for styled loggers
+  - Support both browser and CLI color logging

 Examples
 -----